DTrXuan/my_cv/index.md

 #### Senior Embedded Software Engineer `October 2022 - Present`

-**responsibility:** My primary role is to ensure the delivery of packages, which includes documentation and ensuring readiness for integration.
-I coordinate effort estimations and plan package deliveries.
-Make software architectural decisions for my package and ensure that component design aligns with the overall software architecture.
-Additionally, I oversee Change Request Management within the Function Development Team.
-Working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.
+**responsibility:** Working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.
+Ensure the delivery of packages.
+Analyse Requreiment/issue, debugging if needed, then estimation effort and make delivery plan.
+Ensure design aligns with the software architecture and sastify Requirement by join review, conduct testing.

 **topic:**

-- ECU-Test base test package for validating UDS Services: ISO 26565, ISO 14229 plus customer specific.
+- ECU-Test base test package for validating UDS Services: ISO 27145, ISO 14229 plus customer specific.
 - Comunication and Diagnostic functionality developement and testing for JOEM: UDS,KWP, WWHOBD, Customer Bootloader, Flashing.
 - Software Quality Improvement through CleanCode mindset: insipring, training member to apply.